 The Fair Work Commission is responsible for reviewing and setting minimum wages for employees in the national workplace relations system.

-The Expert Panel of the Fair Work Commission has handed down its Annual Wage Review 2017-18 Decision which is operative from 1 July 2018.
+The Commission has handed down its Annual Wage Review 2018-19 Decision which is operative from 1 July 2019.

-The National Minimum Wage will increase by 3.5 per cent from the first full pay period after 1 July 2018.
+The National Minimum Wage and award wage rates will increase by 3 per cent from the first full pay period after 1 July 2019.

 What is the operative date for the minimum wage increase?